suchanek/proteusPy/README.md

 - Build protein backbones from backbone phi, psi dihedral angle templates
 - More in development

-*See https://suchanek.github.io/proteusPy/proteusPy.html for the API documentation with examples*.
+*See [API Reference](https://suchanek.github.io/proteusPy/proteusPy.html) for the API documentation with examples*.

 # Requirements